-Looking for games like The Sims?
-If you’re fed up of setting your Sims on fire, watching them struggle to control their own bladder, or seeing them wash their dinner plate in the bathroom sink, then these games are very similar to The Sims, but offer a nice alternative to EA’s Truman Show simulator.
+Looking for games like Sims?
+If you’re fed up with setting your Sims on fire, watching them struggle to control their own bladder, or seeing them wash their dinner plate in the bathroom sink, then these games are very similar to The Sims, but offer a nice alternative to EA’s Truman Show simulator.
+You may be able to download The Sims 4 for free these days, but sometimes it’s fun to try something different.
 From farming, building, and property management, these seven games are the best games like The Sims on PC.

 So, if those Simlish cries for attention are falling on deaf ears and you want to try a game that’s a little different, there’s something to love about all these picks.
 From doing up houses and managing budgets, to forging relationships and maintaining sim happiness, join us as we run the gamut of Sims-like experiences on PC.